MicroEJ/Example-FrontPanel/com.microej.example.fp.coordinates-application/README.md

 The application starts and shows random rectangles.

-1. Move mouse over the display: the coordinates are visible in a tool tip.
+1. Move mouse over the display: the coordinates are visible in a tooltip.
 1. Press mouse third button (often right-click) to disable the tooltip.
-1. Press again mouse third button to enable tool tip.
+1. Press again mouse third button to enable tooltip.
 1. Press mouse first button (often left click) to erase display content.

 # Requirements